Maths and Physics tuition.

-My interaction with the Open University means that I am up to date with the latest teaching techniques and developments in my chosen subjects and for many years I helped organise the annual Science Revision Weekend for students about to take their Open University science examinations.
+My interaction with the Open University means that I am up to date with the latest teaching techniques and developments in my chosen subjects and for many years I organised the annual Science Revision Weekend for students about to take their Open University science examinations.

-I am a Member of the Institute of Physics, a past trustee of the Open University Science Revision Society and past member of the Institute of Quality Assurance (MIQA).I also have DBS clearance and a founder Member of "The Tutor's Association"
+I am a Member of the Institute of Physics, a full Member of the Tutors' Association, a past trustee and organiser of the Open University Science Revision Society and past member of the Institute of Quality Assurance (MIQA).I also have DBS clearance and am a founder Member of "The Tutor's Association"

 I also have a wealth of lousy jokes - just to enliven things when the maths gets a bit tedious!!
 If that fails to impress I also have a box full of physics experiments to help with our understanding of some of the more challenging parts of the specification.

 More student testimonials